aditya-marve/ecommerce-fitnessfreak/README.md

-# website.codsoft
+#ecommerce-fitnessfreak
-responsive website using HTML , CSS and Bootstrap framworks
+responsive ecommerce website using HTML , CSS , javaScript and Bootstrap